 Burma requires that American Citizens entering the country must have at least six months validity remaining in their passports.
-Please plan your travel accordingly by ensuring that your passport has at least six months validity and at least two completely blank “Visa” pages remaining before travelling to Burma.
+Please plan your travel accordingly by ensuring that your passport has at least six months validity and at least one completely blank “Visa” page remaining before travelling to Burma.
 Burma visa or Entry stamps will not be placed on the “Endorsements” pages.

 When traveling, please remember to carry a photocopy of your passport separately from your passport.
-In the event of loss or theft, the copy will helps facilitates issuance of a replacement passport.
+In the event of loss or theft, the copy will help facilitate issuance of a replacement passport.

-The consular section issues full and limited validity U.S passports and provides additional passport pages as necessary.
-Since December 31, 2015, extra visa pages can no longer be added to U.S. passports.
-For more information go to the additional passport pages section.
+The consular section issues full and limited validity U.S passports as necessary.
+Since December 31, 2015, extra visa pages can no longer be added to U.S. passports and we now issue 52-page passports to everyone requesting a full validity passport.

 In Burma, all persons, including minors, seeking a U.S passport must appear in person at the Embassy to apply.
 All passport applications require appointments, with the exception of emergency passport applications.
 See special requirements for children below.